 An artificial nestbox installed to monitor and mitigate impacts to hazel dormice ( Muscardinus avellanarius ) and two hazel dormice (inset) found during one of our monitoring surveys (photo credits Clara Prieto and Joe Malyan).
 Hazel dormice are one of the UK’s rarest mammal...

 Dusky grouse.
 Photo by Ken Archer.
-Guest Editors: Lance McNew and Christian Hagen.
+Guest Editors: Christian Hagen, Lance McNew and Emmanuel Menoni.
 Rationale: Grouse are ecologically significant species found in various forested habitats throughout the Northern Hemisphere.
-Efficient and unbiased methods for monitoring these species is crucial...
+Efficient and unbiased methods for monitoring these...

 My name is Manisha Bhardwaj and I am a wildlife ecologist, motivated to identify and mitigate the impacts of the built environment and human activity on wildlife.
 At present, I am a postdoctoral researcher at the University of Freiburg, where I am exploring the influence of...